The Benefits Of Summer Schools

 Summer Education Gives Students An Edge Applying to University

-University admissions are hugely competitive, especially at the top institutions, with students from all over the world competing against each another to gain a place in their choice of subject.
+University admissions are hugely competitive, especially at the top institutions, with students from all over the world competing against each other to gain a place in their course of choice.
 So how can someone stand out from the crowd when submitting their application?
 If everyone is achieving the required grades, participating in extracurricular activities at school, taking on volunteering roles, and generally going the extra mile, is there anything else that can be done to make university applications stand out?

 Students who choose to spend part of their summer holidays studying, meeting people from around the world and having new cultural experiences demonstrate a willingness to learn and experience new things, a trait that university admissions teams seek out.
 Spending the summer taking an academic class and engaging in activities in a residential setting shows the person reading your application that you are eager to learn and stand out from your peers.
 Summer school students also gain a number of skills that can benefit them if and when they are invited to an admissions interview.